andrewhalle/byo-sql/sql-rs/README.md

     * LIMIT
     * count(*)
   * single table, all literal update
+  * subqueries

 Want to implement:
+  * primary keys
   * GROUP BY
-  * subqueries
   * query planning / non-full table scans
-  * primary keys
   * indexes
+  * other datatypes
   * proper aggregate functions (sum, max) count(something other than *)
+  * persistence?

 I'd also like to write a small markdown book (more of a journal) documenting my approach and learnings.